symptomatic/software-development-kit/README.md

 # Symptomatic Software Development Kit

 Welcome to the Symptomatic SDK.
-This repository is intended to help you develop software using Symptomatic, which is the brand name that the Meteor on FHIR Community Server is sold under.
+This repository is intended to help you develop plugins for Symptomatic, which is the brand name that the Meteor on FHIR Community Server is sold under.

 ## Table of Contents